jjsantos/ghamt/README.md

 # ghAMT

-  The GitHub Asset Management Toolkit provides a set of ruby scripts able to manipulate release assets, namely packaged builds that are created through a Continuous Integration system.
+  The GitHub Asset Management Toolkit provides a set of ruby scripts able to manage release assets, namely packaged builds that are created through a Continuous Integration system like Travis, CMake or Jenkins.

-  The base use case is a project CI build that generates one or more installable packages, which are then checked for sanity and made available through upload in Github's release area.
+  The base use case is a project's CI build that generates one or more installable packages as it builds.
+The package(s) are then checked for sanity and made available through upload in Github's release area.

 ## Installation